GiorgioProductions/PackageChecker/README.md

 # PackageChecker
-This Android app can check if an app with a certain package name is installed.
-It's meeant to be used as a template or referece to use this feature in your own app.
+Do you need to check if an app with a certain package name is installed?
+Here is an example on how to implement this feature in your app.